What can I do?

 When should I apply?

-The deadline is Friday, 1 April 2016.
-You should meet with your faculty advisors and the Associate Dean of Academic Affairs to review proposals no later than 25 March 2016.
+The deadline is April 1st.
+You should meet with your faculty advisors and the Associate Provost, Academic Affairs to review proposals no later than March 25.

 Before the deadline, you should do the following things: